ZhiweiNiepku/E2VD/README.md

 We conduct ablation study on Local-Global dependence coupling (LG) and Multi-Task focal learning (MT).
 We use single-site mutation benchmark of binding affinity as training dataset.

-We conduct experiments on different backbones to get a more general result, including our customized backbone, ESM2 and ProtTransT5.
+We conduct experiments on different protein language models to get a more general result, including our customized protein language model, ESM2 and ProtTransT5.
-For each backbone, there are 4 experiments, including model with MT and LG, model with MT, model with LG and model without MT and LG.
+For each protein language model, there are 4 experiments, including model with MT and LG, model with MT, model with LG and model without MT and LG.

-Please choose which backbone to use at the beginning of the code.
+Please choose which protein language model to use at the beginning of the code.

 ```python
 BACKBONE = 'customize' # 'esm2' # 't5'